179th Tunnelling Company: The Somme 1915/16

 In October 1915, the 179th Tunnelling Company began to sink a series of deep shafts in an attempt to forestall German miners who were approaching beneath the British front line.
 At W Shaft they went down from 30 ft to 80 ft and began to drive two counter-mine tunnels towards the Germans.
 From the right-hand gallery the sounds of German digging grew steadily louder.
 On 19 November 1915, 179th Tunnelling Company's commander, Captain Henry Hance, estimated that the Germans were 15 yards away and ordered the mine chamber to be loaded with 6000 lb of explosive.
-This was completed by midnight from 20–21 November.
+This was completed by midnight from 20 to 21 November.
 At 1.30 am on 22 November, the Germans blew their charge, filling the remaining British tunnels with carbon monoxide.
 Both the right and left tunnels were collapsed, and it was later found that the German blow had detonated the British charge.
 The wrecked tunnels were gradually re-opened, but about thirty bodies still lie in the tunnels beneath La Boisselle.

 At the start of the Battle of Albert (1–13 July), the name given by the British to the first two weeks of the Battle of the Somme, La Boisselle stood on the main axis of British attack.
 The tunnelling companies were to make two major contributions to the Allied preparations by placing 19 large and small mines beneath the German positions along the front line and by preparing a series of shallow Russian saps from the British front line into no man's land, which would be opened at zero hour and allow the infantry to attack the German positions from a comparatively short distance.

 Russian saps in front of Thiepval, Ovillers and La Boisselle were the task of 179th Tunnelling Company.
 In the front section allocated to the 36th (Ulster) Division, ten saps were run from the British lines into no-man's land north-east of Thiepval Wood.
 The intention was for each of the ten tunnels to house two mortars.

 At La Boisselle, four mines were prepared by the Royal Engineers: Two charges (known as No 2 straight and No 5 right) were planted at L'îlot at the end of galleries dug from Inch Street Trench by the 179th Tunnelling Company, intended to wreck German tunnels and create crater lips to block enfilade fire along no man's land.
 As the Germans in La Boisselle had fortified the cellars of ruined houses, and cratered ground made a direct infantry assault on the village impossible, two further mines, known as Y Sap and Lochnagar after the trenches from which they were dug, were laid on the north-east and the south-east of La Boisselle to assist the attack on either side of the German salient in the village – see map.